 Regarding to the power supplied amount

 When the power supplied amount is increased by 31.18%, the project IRR can reach the benchmark.
 According to the FSR, the annual electricity was estimated and calculated by the chartered specialists based on a long series hydrology data.
-Therefore the annual electricity output will not be changed so much.
+Therefore, the annual electricity output will not be changed so much.
 Furthermore, as described in Section A.3, after the upstream NN3 project in operation, the waterflow will be influenced and the power supply will be decreased from 130GWh to 86 GWh, thus the power supplied increased by 31.18% is unlikely to occur.
 Even the NN3 project is not in operation, the 130GWh used for estimation, the IRR is 14.51% which is still lower than the benchmark (15.46%).

 In conclusion, without the consideration of the revenue from CERs, the conclusion of the project activities lacks of commercial attraction is evidenced, so the specific project is in shortage of commercial attraction.